syntheorem/thexa/SYNTAX.md

 When creating a lexer, it can be useful to factor out common portions of a regex into a Haskell variable.
 These variables can then be *spliced* into a regex or charset quasi-quote using this splicing syntax.
 The variable must be in scope at the site of the quasi-quote usage.

-The **HaskellVar** production corresponds to the **qvarid** production in the (Haskell syntax reference)[https://www.haskell.org/onlinereport/haskell2010/haskellch10.html], and can therefore be qualified with a module name.
+The **HaskellVar** production corresponds to the **qvarid** production in the [Haskell syntax reference](https://www.haskell.org/onlinereport/haskell2010/haskellch10.html), and can therefore be qualified with a module name.

 The variable must have the type `Regex` or `CharSet` when used in a **RegexSplice** or **CharSetSplice**, respectively.
 Note that this means that a `CharSet` variable cannot be spliced directly into a regex using the **RegexSplice** syntax, but must use the **CharSetSplice** syntax.
 This syntax was chosen to resemble POSIX character classes in other regex syntaxes.